POOL HEAT FOR A PENNY! $100 GROCERY CREDIT! click here

 Finding free things to do on the Outer Banks is easy!
 We’ve got some top ideas right here.
 You don’t have to spend a fortune entertaining your friends and family during your Outer Banks vacation.
 One of the many great things about the Outer Banks is how many free activities there are to enjoy.
-It’s easy to entertain your family with free Outer Banks activities.
+It’s easy to entertain your family with free OBX activities.
 We’ve come up with a list of the top free things to do on the Outer Banks that you’ll love.

 Go to The Beach

-The biggest reason why people come to the Outer Banks?
+What is the biggest reason why people come to the Outer Banks?
 Our gorgeous beaches.
-The Outer Banks is home to some of the most beautiful free beaches in the country.
+The Outer Banks is home to some of the most beautiful, free beaches in the country.
 This is why spending your day at the beach is number one on our list of free things to do on the Outer Banks.
 You can see how to make the most of an Outer Banks beach day here.
 As long as you have a cooler packed with water and snacks and have layered on some sunscreen, the beach is one of the best free things to do on the Outer Banks.
 It costs $0.00 to have a great beach day and create memories that will last a lifetime with your friends and family.

 OBX beach days are the best...and they're free!